5 Problems With Financing a Short Sale Property

 Even if your loan is conventional, the appraiser might note a failing roof and ask for a replacement before agreeing to finance that short sale.
 Banks will rarely pay for repairs.
 Short sales are sold in "as is" condition.
 Moreover, the bank won't let the seller pay for repairs, because if the seller has any extra money, generally the bank will want those funds.

 Ask your agent to pre-inspect the home and discuss potential problems in advance.

 Often, buyers will ask a seller to pay their closing costs.
 If the buyer doesn't have enough money to pay for closing costs and the bank refuses to allow the concession, the buyer might not be able to buy that short sale.

-Sometimes, Wells Fargo FHA short sale banks will reduce the amount typically paid by other banks because Wells Fargo says its guidelines for FHA prohibit a full 3 percent credit in some circumstances.
-I have also found that some short sale banks will automatically reject a buyer closing credit if the buyer is putting down more than 3.5 percent.
+Sometimes, Wells Fargo FHA short sale banks will reduce the amount typically paid by other banks because Wells Fargo says its guidelines for FHA prohibit a full 3% credit in some circumstances.
+Also, some short sale banks will automatically reject a buyer closing credit if the buyer is putting down more than 3.5%.

 Dealing with Two Lenders and Getting Approval

 If there are two loans on a short sale, you will need the consent from both lenders to close.
 You are taking a risk if you move forward with an appraisal or home inspection before you receive approval from both lenders.
 One lender might agree while the other might reject the short sale or object to the seller contribution on the HUD.